brainhack-school2023/bouchard_project/README.md

 ### Deliverables

 * A Github repository with codes and scripts to reproduce training and testing `github.com/brainhack-school2023/bouchard_project`.
-* A [jupyter notebook](https://github.com/brainhack-school2023/bouchard_project/blob/main/results/results_analysis.ipynb) of the analysis codes and visualisations for comparing the results.
+* A [jupyter notebook](https://github.com/brainhack-school2023/bouchard_project/blob/main/results/results_analysis.ipynb) of the analysis codes and visualizations for comparing the results.
 * Documentation.
 This README file and the README in `docs/`.
 * Model checkpoints for the nnUnet models trained on all 4 datasets (right now available on /duke for Neuropoly members).